 Watering and Feeding

-- Feed once per month with a 1/2 strength water soluble plant food.
+Feed once per month with 1/2-strength water-soluble plant food.

 Soil and Transplanting

 Climbing aloe grows best in sandy or gravelly soil with good drainage.

 Poor drainage increases the risk of root rot and other disease problems.

 Using a standard potting mix with extra sand or perlite should create an ideal environment for the plant.